 For those youth who do not immediately return home, the Sasha Bruce Youthwork Bruce House, a 24-hour facility for minors, provides emergency shelter to minors to ensure that youth have a safe place to stay while the situation is being resolved.
 The current capacity for unaccompanied minor children is 15 beds.

 Family reunification is the goal whenever minors can return home safely, and when they cannot, CFSA is engaged.
 Consequently, there is a high turnover rate of beds earmarked for minors.
-The ICH monitors bed utilization over the hypothermia seasons to ensure the District is deploying resources as strategically as possible.

 While the STEP Program targets minors who are reported missing, similar services are available to minors who leave home and are not reported missing by a parent.
 Any minor, or anyone who encounters a minor on the street, can request assistance by calling the Sasha Bruce Youthwork Hotline at (202) 547-7777.

+Table 20: System Capacity Overview, Minor Children